george123wright/Portfolio/README.md

   - ATR (Average True Range) Breakout with ATR window of 14, ATR Breakout window of 20 and ATR Multiplier of 1.5.
   - OBV (On-Balance Volume) Divergence with OBV lookback of 20.
   - True Wilder ADX (Average Directional Index) with ADX window and ADX threshold of 14 and 25 respectively.
-  - MFI (Money Flow Index) with MDI window of 14 and Buy and Sell thresholds of 20 and 80 respectively.
+  - MFI (Money Flow Index) with MFI window of 14 and Buy and Sell thresholds of 20 and 80 respectively.
   - VWAP (Volume Weighted Average Price) with VWAP window of 14

  Buy and Sell signals are given a score of ± 1